guptahimDub/GameChallenge/README.md

 - `Controller` - Consists of end-point urls.
 - `Model` file - Consists of an input number to be provided by user (manual) or random generated (auto generated).
 - `Service` file - Logic to play the game and communication between the two microservices are written.
+- `Validation` file - To validate the input entered by the user.
-- `JUnit Test Cases` file - To perform the TDD using JUnit (Basic Testing).
+- `JUnit Test Cases (Test Class)` file - To perform the TDD using JUnit (Basic Testing).
 - `Properties` file - Consisits of port details and http urls for two standalone spring boot applications.

 ## Standalone Game Application